1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 chord iconChords

-Due to the fast tempo of this piece, the Simple Strum 3/4 is recommended: strum once per measure on the downbeat.
+Due to the fast tempo of this piece, the simple strum 3/4 is recommended: strum once per measure on the downbeat.

-jesus strum
+jesu strum

-Jesu, Joy of Man's Desiring | Melody and chords
+Jesu, Joy of Man's Desiring ©PK FRARY

 pdf icon

-Download | Jesu, Joy of Man's Desiring PDF
+Download | Jesu, Joy of Man's Desiring

 Vocabulary